-You can use any of the following methods to create data widgets (see page 29) or content widgets (tabs, text/HTML, buttons, etc.), depending on whether you want to make them from scratch or copy/duplicate existing widgets.
+You can use any of the following methods to create data widgets (see page 30) or content widgets (tabs, text/HTML, buttons, etc.), depending on whether you want to make them from scratch or copy/duplicate existing widgets.
 In general, widgets must be created in edit mode.
-After creating widgets, you can position them within the dashboard (see page 16).
+After creating widgets, you can position them within the dashboard (see page 17).

 Option Explanation Duplicate a widget within a dashboard Select the widget you want to duplicate.
 On the widget title bar, click the imenu button and select Duplicate Widget, or press + on the keyboard.
-Maximize Duplicate Widget Export Explore From Here V Notify Custom View Show in Mobile Doughnut Funnel Pie Tip: In explore mode, the new widget will be maximized in its own tab.
+Maximize Duplicate Widget Export Explore From Here Notify Notify Tip: In explore mode, the new widget will be maximized in its own tab.